emscripten-core/emscripten/site/source/docs/getting_started/FAQ.rst

 Apps that use an infinite main loop should be re-coded to put the actions for a single iteration of the loop into a single "finite" function.
 In the native build this function can be run in an infinite loop as before.
 In the Emscripten build it is set as the :ref:`main loop function <faq-how-run-event-loop>` and will be called by the browser at a specified frequency.

-There is more information on this topic in :ref:`Emscripten-Browser-Environment`.
+There is more information on this topic in :ref:`emscripten-runtime-environment`.

 .. _faq-how-run-event-loop: